 This procedure helps to relieve pressure on these nerves by eliminating the cause of the pressure without interfering with the stability of the surgical site.
 Another name for this procedure is an “open door laminoplasty.”
 This is a result of the hinging of one portion of the vertebrae and the cutting of a “door” on the other side so that it can be opened and the work performed.
 This procedure is typically suggested by Dr. Czerwein when less invasive procedures have failed to produce results.
 The outcome of CT Scans, MRI Scans, and X-Rays will also have revealed it to be an effective solution for your concerns.

 What Is The Recovery Time From A Cervical Laminoplasty?

 The minimally invasive nature of a cervical laminoplasty makes recovery shorter than with traditional procedures.
 During your preparation for the procedure, Dr. Czerwein will outline a series of post-operative exercises and recovery steps to help you return to your regular activities as soon as possible.
 Generally, you have a high chance of being able to leave the hospital on the day of the procedure, often with greatly improved symptoms.
 Even in cases where your symptoms do not immediately improve, you will generally experience a gradual improvement in your condition as time goes by.

 Ready to discover more about cervical laminoplasties and whether they can help you with your concerns?
 Reach out to Dr. John Czerwein and arrange an appointment to get evaluated for this procedure today.
 During your appointment, you’ll go over your medical history, talk about your symptoms, and arrange any tests necessary to determine your course of treatment.
-We look forward to seeing you at our offices at 53 Saddle Rowe Lane in North Scituate, RI!
+We look forward to seeing you soon!